“Building a Heart for Heaven” – Matthew 6:19-34

 Jesus explains that we cannot have two masters.
 You will always love one or hate the other.
 “You cannot serve God and money.”
 If you continue to live in sin, you are hating God.

-Here we see that entertaining sin is playing with fire.
+Here we see entertaining sin, is playing with fire.
 Jesus here tells us that this is not an option.

 But how do we become free of the bondage of sin?
 How do we become free from slavery to money and the treasures of this world?

 It is the same message again.
-Jesus is calling us to die to self and to our flesh and to live for God.
+Jesus is calling us to dye to self and to our flesh and to live for God.